 The inflationary use of the term innovation is only funny at first glance.
 But if you look at the list of global unicorns (the world’s most successful startup companies), for example, there are already three Chinese companies in the top 15.
 Switzerland is in 25th place, and Austria and Germany are no longer even in the top 100.
 Yet just over a decade ago, China was still a so-called “third world country” with less than 25% of the GDP of the USA.

-Innovation represents the major, if not the decisive chance of survival for the industrialized countries of the D-A-CH region in global competition.
-And that does not just apply to hip startups.
-This is especially true for established companies.
-Innovation should not become a buzzword.
-Every organization needs an existing and lived culture of innovation, which includes all functions, brings in lateral thinkers of the company, focuses on the customer, takes him on the journey and treats subcontractors as partners.
-Move your business out of the feel-good trap, create space for rule-breakers – to harness trends from the future for your future in the present.
-I would like to explain to you how this can work for you: firstname.lastname@example.org | +41 79 812 5788 | +49 1578 127 8703
+Innovation is the great, if not the decisive, chance of survival for the industrialized countries of the D-A-CH region without their own resources in global competition.
+And that doesn’t just apply to hip startups.
+It applies above all to established companies as well.
+Innovation must not become a buzzword.
+Every organization needs an existing and lived culture of innovation that involves all functions, integrates lateral thinkers of the company, puts the customer in the center, takes him along on the journey and treats suppliers as partners.
+Free your company from the feel-good trap, create space for rule breakers – to make trends from the future usable for your future in the present.

 Picture source: https://light.co/camera